evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 ./ops_start_cluster NETWORK/MASK
 ```

+*Important*: take careful note of the TOKEN and HASH that is printed.
+You will need these in order for workers to join.
+If you want to add more control nodes as well, also take note of the TOKEN and HASH for control nodes.

 # Installation of worker node

-Once Ubuntu 20.04 has been installed, copy the install_worker.sh script onto the node:
+Once Ubuntu 20.04 has been installed, copy the ```install_worker.sh``` script onto the node:

 From the host: